Can Dietary Supplements Support Chronic Kidney Disease?

 Do you have a cat or dog that is suffering with chronic kidney disease?
 Would it be nice to be able to provide a supplement that can help reduce some of the toxic build up due to poor kidney filtration?
 I have been doing some intensive research on this subject and have

 come across several groups and studies that claim to have positive results in helping stabilize changes in the blood chemistry due to the failing kidneys.

-Just so were on the same page there is no known cure for chronic kidney disease but some medications and supplements have demonstrated improvement in the quality of life and extended life expectancy.
+Just so we are on the same page there is no known cure for chronic kidney disease but some medications and supplements have demonstrated improvement in the quality of life and extended life expectancy.
 The studies are initial require additional studies with third party groups before the medical and veterinary practitioners will consider them valid.

 I have no firsthand experience with any of the supplements, nutraceuticals or medications mentioned in the studies.
 I do have a CKD cat who I would like to help improve and extend her life if possible so with that said; I have intentions to test some these on her.

 This is a preliminary report and information guide for you to be aware of the studies and the claims.
 I have two blood tests on her that show no significant change in the Blood Urea Nitrogen or serum Creatinine over a year’s time since the diagnosis.
 My current therapy will remain in place that consists of a wet diet with probiotics and enzymes.
 She is in transition to a raw diet and currently is eating 50/50 raw to commercial canned.
 This treatment provided to be by a certified animal naturopath.

 Here are several alternate treatments that look promising but likely need more case studies from third party groups before medical and veterinary practitioners will consider them.